Diary entries

 Rachmaninoff's role: Conductor and Concert Soloist

-Notes: Satina notes that this was an afternoon concert.
+Notes: Satina noted that this was an afternoon concert.
+The attached review indicates the Prelude in C sharp minor, op.
+3, no. 2, was given as an encore.
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.

 December 4 1909